rasschaert/syncwatch/README.md

 ## Configuration
 Add one or more sets of the following to the syncwatch.json configuration file:
-- sourcepath
+- sourcePath
-- remotepath
+- remotePath
-- remotehost
+- remoteHost

-See syncwatch.sample.json for an example.
+Check out syncwatch.sample.json for an example.

 Don't forget to add a trailing slash to the source dir when necessary!
 Read rsync's man page if you don't know what I mean.